kcjengr/qtpyvcp/docs/source/tutorials/basic_vcp.rst

 This will cover the steps to build a basic VCP.

 * QtPyVCP must be installed as shown on the :doc:`../quick_start` page.
+Make sure you install the `Qt Designer` as shown on the `Quick Start` page.

 .. toctree::
    :maxdepth: 1